History of the Levy Court

 With the onset of the Covid-19 pandemic, the Levy Court prioritized digital government improvements.
 In 2023, the Court commissioned a redesign of the official seal by local artists Jim & Kate Shure to ensure digital compatibility and relevance.
 The updated seal, unveiled in October 2023, maintains the symbolism of the original design while incorporating modern elements and historical accuracy.

-Submit-a-request-Icon_web.png Submit a Request Subscribe to Kent County Updates Subscribe for Kent County Updates
+Submit a Request Subscribe for Kent County Updates